The Lubbock Con 2019 Cosplay Contest will take place on Saturday, February 23rd, 2019 at 6:00pm in the Banquet Hall.

 Participants should be prepared to briefly explain the process through which their costume was created.

 A variety of awards will be given to recognize excellence in costuming.
 Winners will receive an award for their costume as well as prizes.
+There will only be one award per contestant.

 Pictures will be taken of all participants during the contest.
 Additional pictures may also be taken during the convention as a whole and during the red carpet/costume parade.
 These pictures will be used for record and judging purposes.